thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 #### Overview, Goals, and Objectives

-The Company Documentation team is respnsible for reviewing, managing and improving the state of documentation across the whole of the Thoth Tech company and all of its products.
-Our goal is to review the current state of company documentation within the OnTrack, DreamBig, SplashKit and Company Operations projects and to improve and expand upon this documentation.
-In doing so, our objectives are to streamline the quality and processes of documentation across the whole company and to create additional documentation to support the needs of the company as it continues to grow and change.
+The Company Documentation team is respnsible for reviewing, managing and improving the state of documentation across the whole of the Thoth Tech company.
+Our goal is to review the current state of company documentation within the company to improve and expand upon this documentation.
+In doing so, our objectives are to streamline the quality and processes of documentation across the whole company and to create additional documentation to support the needs of the company operation as it continues to grow and change.

 #### Aims for the Trimester

-This trimester, the Company Documentation team aims to create, manage, maintain, and improve the state of company documentation across the whole company and all products.
+This trimester, the Company Documentation team aims to create, manage, maintain, and improve the state of company documentation, company policies around transition and people operation.
 In meeting this aim, the team will:

-- Review the current state of documentation across the company
+- Review the current state of documentation across the company (including company handbook)
 - Identify gaps or areas of improvement
 - Create new documentation, including templates, in order to address these areas
 - Continue to think critically about the documentation needs of the company and create additional documentation to accomodate such needs
 - Work to the best of our abilities to create meaningful and high quality documentation

 #### Deliverables